 Generally, refer to as JVM.
 Before, we discuss JVM let’s see the phases of program execution.
 Phases are as follows we write the program, also we collect the program and at last, we run the program.

-- Writing of the program is of course done by java programmers like you and me.
+- Writing the program is of course done by java programmers like you and me.

-- Compilation of program is done by javac compiler, javac is the primary java compiler included in java development kit (JDK).
+- Compilation of the program is done by the javac compiler, javac is the primary java compiler included in the java development kit (JDK).
 It takes this program as input and generates bytecode as output.